Frequently asked questions

 - If you want to completely jump around with no planned list, you can edit your layout and turn on the Song Number option, then open a Smart List, which you can configure to show all the songs in your database, sorted by the field of your choice.
 Then you can quickly jump around your complete song list, checking off songs as play them.

 - If you don't even know what song you want to play next, you can let the app pick a song at random.
 First, go to the Edit Details page for your layout and make sure the Random Song button is enabled.
-Then view a set list or smart list and click the Random Song button (similar to a "shuffle" icon) in the bottom toolbar and Set List Maker will select a random song from the list.
+Then view a set list or smart list and click the Random Song button (similar to a "shuffle" icon) in the top toolbar and Set List Maker will select a random song from the list.
 Or click the Quick Add button and click the Random Song button there, and Set List Maker will show you three random songs to choose from.

 How can I copy a show to make a new show?